athomasoriginal/com.betweentwoparens/src/pages/blog-posts/003-testing-clojurescript.md

 Because we are focusing on the early steps of test toolchain setup this post will not discuss testing strategies like TDD, best practices, how to use libraries or even writing ClojureScript.
 We are dedicated to understanding _how_ to setup our toolchain.

-<aside class="blog-post__note">If you are following along please make sure you have Clojure setup on your local machine.
+<aside class="blog-content__note">If you are following along please make sure you have Clojure setup on your local machine.
 To do this, visit the <a  class="blog-post__link" href="https://clojurescript.org/guides/quick-start" target="_blank" rel="noopener noreferrer">ClojureScript Quickstart</a> and follow the instructions there.</aside>

 ## ClojureScript Project Setup